IanFinlayson/exploring-cs/chapter10.md

 Variables created outside of a function are called **global** and variables inside of a function are called **local**.
-So the scope of a global variable is the whole program, and the scope of a local variable is just the function it\'s in.
+So the scope of a global variable is the whole program, and the scope of a local variable is just the function it's in.

 The reason Python works this way is to try to keep programs more organized.
 If our program has a bunch of functions in it, that all make